hsalinasGIT/SHARE_pyPSEDAS_MMS/README.md

 # SHARE_pyPSEDAS_MMS
-Analyzing MMS data using pySPEDAS
+A collection of Jupyter Notebooks which use pySPEDAS to analyze MMS data